mohamedshibil/SecureSphere-Assessment/README.md

 ## 🤝 Contributing

 This project is a learning resource, so contributions are welcome!
-If you have suggestions, open an issue or submit a pull request.
+If you have suggestions, please feel free to open an issue or submit a pull request.
 Let’s learn together! 🌱

 ## 📧 Contact